vsavkin/serializers/README.md

 ## HOW TO USE

-Suppose, we have the following model.
+Suppose we have the following model:

     class Person {
       String firstName;